Two Days in Oroville and Chico

 Stand on top of the nation’s tallest dam, explore the state’s second largest reservoir, hike endless trails at one of the nation’s most expansive municipal parks, and taste wine at a growing urban winery.

-Pack the car, lace up your hiking shoes and prepare to discover some of Butte County’s undiscovered gems.
+Pack the car, lace up your hiking shoes, and prepare to discover some of Butte County’s undiscovered gems.

-Breakfast at Mugshots
+Breakfast at Mug Shots

 On Montgomery Street, stop into Mug Shots Coffee House, the perfect local coffee shop to fuel up on caffeine and baked goods before driving to Lake Oroville.
 Grab a specialty coffee to go and jump back into the car.

-Boating and Water-skiing at Bidwell Canyon Marina
+Boat and Water-ski at Bidwell Canyon Marina

-Shoreline Recreation at Loafer Creek Recreation Area
+Stay Shoreside at Loafer Creek Recreation Area

-Lodging in Oroville
+Stay in Oroville

 Explore Bidwell Park